-One of the many tools used by MG RUSH in our Professional Facilitation training is the FAST facilitation technique.
-The FAST facilitation technique ensures that meetings and workshops that require group input will be more effective in building consensus and producing quality decisions.
-As the Facilitator, it helps make you a more successful leader and methodologist.
+One of the many approaches taught by MG RUSH in our Professional Certified Facilitation training is the FAST facilitation technique.
+The FAST facilitation technique ensures that meetings and workshops will be more effective in building consensus and producing quality decisions.
+As the Facilitator, it helps make you a more successful leader and meeting designer.

 Most academic books, classes, and courses focus on the individual; individual beliefs, values, and behavior.
 Most courses on ‘Critical Thinking’ for example, strive to make the individual participant a better thinker.
 Most courses on ‘Marketing’ for example, emphasize individual sensitivities and choice.
 “What is FAST” provides the group view.

-When dealing with groups, leadership styles have been so ineffective that many rely on voting to make critical decisions.
+When dealing with groups, leadership styles have been so ineffective that many techniques rely on voting to make critical decisions.
 The voting method yields bigger numbers but not necessarily higher quality decisions.
-In corporate, government, and NGO (ie, non-governmental organizations) cultures, decision-making frequently requires three voices:
+In corporate, government, and NGO (ie, non-governmental organizations) cultures, complex decision-making usually requires three discrete voices:

 - Brand selector

-The structured FAST facilitation technique is a holistic technique for structuring the input of various and complex perspectives, galvanizing a consensual outcome that everyone will own and support.
+The FAST facilitation technique is a holistic technique for structuring the input of various and complex perspectives.
+FAST facilitation galvanizes a consensual outcome that everyone will own and support.
 With consensus, as opposed to voting, you develop a win-win situation.
-The FAST facilitation technique is designed to help you win and it begins by teaching you HOW TO THINK.
+The FAST facilitation technique is designed to help you win and it begins by teaching groups HOW TO THINK.
 The curriculum focuses on the tools and method that generate results an entire group will support.

 We begin with leadership, defined partially as possessing line-of-site, to know where you are going.
 If you are going to run a meeting, you first need to know ‘what done looks like.’
-Specifically, before any meeting begins, you need to clearly articulate the meeting deliverable (ie be able to describe what success means before your meeting begins).
-Even a lousy facilitator will succeed when the deliverable has a clear and demonstrable impact on the quality of life of its meeting participants.
-They will help a poor facilitator get results for their own benefit.
+Specifically, before any meeting begins, you need to clearly articulate the meeting deliverable (ie, be able to describe what success means before your meeting begins).
+Even lousy facilitators succeed when the deliverable has a clear and demonstrable impact on the quality of life of its meeting participants.
+Participants will help a poor facilitator get results for their own benefit.

 HOWEVER, even a leader who knows where they are going and what it takes to be facilitative still requires one more skill to be optimally effective.
-They need to know HOW TO build what done looks like (ie HOW TO build the deliverable).
-The FAST facilitation technique emphasizes the HOW TO and calls it methodology.
+They need to know HOW TO build what ‘DONE‘ looks like (ie, HOW TO build the deliverable).
+The FAST facilitation technique emphasizes the HOW TO and calls it meeting design(or, methodology).

 When you take a trip for example, first you need to know WHERE you are going (and of course, WHY you are going there).
-HOW you get there reflects numerous options and various criteria.
-For short-distance trips, for example, most of us could take a motorized vehicle, walk, ride a bicycle, etc. FAST facilitation is designed to optimize HOW you get from the meeting introduction to the meeting conclusion, on time and with results everyone will support.
+HOW you get there reflects numerous options and decision criteria.
+For short-distance trips, for example, most of us could take a motorized vehicle, walk, ride a bicycle, etc. FAST facilitation optimizes HOW you get from the meeting introduction to the meeting conclusion, on time and with results everyone will support.

 Building on the FAST facilitation technique, MG RUSH Professional Facilitation has provided the foundation for successful meetings and workshops worldwide by supporting: